MyLovelyAxe/isaacsim_vla_ws/README.md

 #### 2. Message exchange

-vla_center package offers 2 node for exchanging message between ROS2 topics from Isaac Sim and ZMQ sockets from VLA model side.
+vla_center package offers 2 nodes for exchanging message between ROS2 topics from Isaac Sim and ZMQ sockets from VLA model side.

 > **TODO**: use one launch file to start both nodes